 areas subject to adjustment (조정대상지역)

 I took this translation straight from the English version of the Housing Act.
-It is yet another designation for housing areas that the government is watching carefully, and is also designated by the Ministry of Land, Infrastructure and Transport.
+It is yet another designation for housing areas in the Korean housing market that the government is watching carefully, and is also designated by the Ministry of Land, Infrastructure and Transport.

 areas leading the rise in housing prices (집값 상승 선도 지역)